apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 - value: The value of the VNF detail.
 If the name is access_methods, the valid values are: console, http, https, ssh-key, ssh-password

-Users are also able to edit or remove the existing VNF details.
+Users are also able to edit or remove existing VNF details.

    |vnf-details-list.png|